oasisprotocol/docs/docs/node/mainnet/eden-upgrade.md

 :::info

-Mainnet state at epoch **TBD** will be exported and migrated to a 23.0.x compatible genesis file.
+Mainnet state at epoch **28017** will be exported and migrated to a 23.0.x compatible genesis file.

 The new genesis file will be published on the above link soon after reaching the